2016 GEICO 500: Fourth quarter

 The race restarted with 33 laps to go.
 Bayne retook the lead with 32 laps to go.
 Keselowski retook the lead with 31 laps to go.
 The seventh caution of the race flew with 26 laps to go for a multi-car wreck in turn 1 that collected 21 cars.

 The race restarted with 22 laps to go.
 Logano took the lead with 20 to go.
 Debris in turn 2 brought out the eighth caution of the race with 19 laps to go.

 The race restarted with 17 laps to go.
 Keselowski retook the lead with 16 laps to go.
-The ninth caution of the race flew with six laps to go for a multi-car wreck on the backstretch that collected 12 cars.
+The ninth caution of the race flew with eight laps to go for a multi-car wreck on the backstretch that collected 12 cars.
 Danica Patrick, who slammed the wall head-on at a high speed, said she "would say that's probably the most scared (I've been), trying to hop out of a car with the fire on the inside.
 I haven't had fire on the inside before.
 I've seen it on the outside.
 Honestly, I was thinking about my hair.
 I've got a lot of hair and I don't want to lose it.
 I've had a couple of practice rounds now of getting out of the car as quickly as possible, but that was the worst one so far.
 At Daytona a couple of years ago on the front straight without a SAFER barrier was probably one of the hardest impacts, but this one was probably worse."
 Kenseth, whose car blew over and slid down the backstretch, said that Logano "ran me off the race track and that got me way behind so I thought we were done with that, but maybe we aren't.
 So he ran me off the track and honestly I was just going straight here and just got ran into and then I was just hanging on."